splNovikov/tatneft/presentation/scripts/README-EXPORT-PDF.md

 - ✅ Optimized page breaks for slides
 - ✅ High-quality rendering (2x DPI)
 - ✅ Landscape A4 format
+- ✅ Optional limit on number of slides to export
 - ✅ Automatic cleanup (stops dev server and closes browser)

 ## Troubleshooting